-It quickly becomes tedious to always talk about "the object referred to by xxx" so we often shorten the phrase to "xxx", always recalling that xxx is only one of possibly many labels for the object that it points to.
+It quickly becomes tedious to always talk about "the object referred to by xxx" so we often shorten the phrase to "xxx", always recalling that xxx is only a label for that object--in fact, xxx is only one of possibly many labels for the object that it points to.
 In the next few paragraphs we'll strictly maintain the distinction between object reference and object, but be aware that we don't always exert such discipline.